-Slide the pan into the oven (preheated to 350F) for a brief bake (about 20 to 25 minutes) until dark brown and a toothpick inserted near the center comes out with only moist crumbs attached.
+Slide the pan into the preheated oven for a brief bake (about 20 to 25 minutes) until dark brown and a toothpick inserted near the center comes out with only moist crumbs attached.

 Let the cake cool in the pan for about 10 minutes before using the paper liner to lift it out and onto a cooling rack.